-To date, we have only tested SBT6050 in a limited number of patients with cancer and these clinical trial participants have only been observed for a limited period of time after dosing.
-As we continue developing our product candidates and initiate clinical trials of our additional product candidates, serious adverse events (SAEs), undesirable side effects, relapse of disease or unexpected characteristics may emerge causing us to abandon these product candidates or limit their development to more narrow uses or subpopulations in which the SAEs or undesirable side effects or other characteristics are less prevalent, less severe or more acceptable from a risk-benefit perspective or in which efficacy is more pronounced or durable.
-For example, a significant risk observed with systemic administration of motolimod, an unconjugated TLR8 small molecule agonist, was the induction of significant injection site reactions (ISR), and cytokine-induced flu-like symptoms that prevented dose-escalation.
-Should we observe severe cases of ISR and cytokine release syndrome in our clinical trials or identify other undesirable side effects or other unexpected findings depending on their severity, our trials could be delayed or even stopped and our development programs may be halted entirely.
+As we continue developing our product candidates and initiate any future clinical trials of our product candidates, serious adverse events (SAEs), undesirable side effects, relapse of disease, or unexpected characteristics may emerge causing us to abandon these product candidates or limit their development to more narrow uses or subpopulations in which the SAEs or undesirable side effects or other characteristics are less prevalent, less severe or more acceptable from a risk-benefit perspective or in which efficacy is more pronounced or durable.
+Should we observe any SAEs in our planned clinical trials or identify other undesirable side effects or other unexpected findings, depending on their severity, our trials could be delayed or even stopped and our development programs may be halted entirely.

-Our TLR8 agonist containing product candidates, including SBT6050, activate dendritic cells among other innate immune cells.
-As a result, significant ADA generation could neutralize the effects of SBT6050 by reducing exposure.
-The development of ADAs could also trigger hypersensitivity reactions that manifest as serious adverse events.
-For example, as has been described with other immune agonists administered in the presence of ADAs in preclinical species, anaphylaxis upon repeat intravenous dosing with SBT6050 was observed.
-As a result, we have modified our dosing to subcutaneous; however, if patients experience adverse events, including anaphylaxis, our trials could be delayed or stopped and our development programs may be halted entirely if this is observed during clinical development.
+Our TLR8 agonist containing product candidates, including from our SBT8230 program, activate dendritic cells among other innate immune cells, which can amplify anti-drug antibodies.
+As a result, significant anti-drug antibodies (ADA) generation could neutralize the effects of SBT8230 by reducing exposure.
+The development of ADAs could also trigger hypersensitivity reactions that manifest as SAEs.
+If patients experience adverse events due to ADAs, our preclinical studies and future trials could be delayed or stopped and our development programs may be halted entirely if this is observed during clinical development.
 Even if ADAs are not detected in the early clinical trials, they may be detected after product launch and may significantly reduce the commercial potential or even result in the product being pulled from the market.